Rent deposits: how to choose the right one for you!

 Rental guarantee insurance

 The advantage of this option is that you do not have to tie up a large sum of cash in the deposit.
-However, as you will never get the insurance premiums back, this solution is expensive and is only suitable for short and medium-term leases.
+However, as you will never get the insurance premiums back, this solution is expensive and is only suitable for short-term leases.
 Also, if the insurance company compensates the landlord for unpaid rent, it may then pursue you for the compensation paid.
 This is something to bear in mind.

 If you are unable to finance the deposit, you can apply for financial assistance from the Housing Support department at the Ministry for Housing.